Consider the wheels on a bicycle. They are oh-so-important for a bike ride!

 Never underestimate the power of asking your customers if they will connect with your business online.

 Share with them what they can expect to find (specials, offers, product tips, invitations).
-Also, ask for their input on what information that interests them.
+Also, ask for their input on what information interests them.